linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Problem Sets/PSET 5- Pharmaceuticals And Intangibles In Valuation.md

 Please answer the following questions for this assignment.
 If there are questions in the case materials, please ignore and answer only the questions below.

 [^1]: Using the Excel template, create forecasts for Medfield to the year 2034.
 What is the value of Medfield's existing drugs and drug pipeline, ignoring the reformulation option?
 Use a DCF model to determine this value; discount future cash flows to the beginning of FY 2011 (or 1/1/2011) as the case is set in the first few weeks of 2011.
 Provide brief reasoning for how you get from NOPAT (as provided in the case) to FCF in your model.
-[^1]: With the existing pipeline of drugs, Medfield has a net present value of $442 million dollars.
+[^1]: With the existing pipeline of drugs, Medfield has a net present value of $442 million dollars.$
 [^1]: Fleximat is projected to earn $644.76 over its remaining lifespan of 2 years of patent protection, followed by 3 consecutive years of 50% declines in sales.
 [^2]: Lodamadal is projected to earn $220.79 million over the remaining 5 years of patent protection and 3 years of gradual obsolescence.
-[^3]: Orsamorph has 14 years remaining on its patent life, and is expected to contribute $1,121.43 million in gross profits over its remaining lifespan.
+[^3]: Orsamorph has 14 years remaining on its patent life, and is expected to contribute $1,121.43 million in gross profits over its remaining lifespan.$
 [^4]: Finally, Reximet has not yet been released to the public, and thus, has a full 20 year lifespan ahead of it, followed by 3 years of declining sales.
-It is expected to provide $288.6 million over the course of its lifespan.
+It is expected to provide $288.6 million over the course of its lifespan.$
 [^2]: However, I should note that this NPV is for the current value of the existing drugs, and assuming that research costs are as given in the model, even when no new drugs are being released by the market.
 We should expect a higher valuation if we cut out research costs since no new drugs are being researched.
 This model also does not account for the terminal value of the company, which would increase the NPV of the company.
-The $442 million dollar NPV estimate is thus likely an undercount.
+The $442 million dollar NPV estimate is thus likely an undercount.$
 [^3]: Typically, to get from NOPAT to FCF, we would add back depreciation and amortization to the NOPAT, and subtract out any capital expenditures, net changes in working capital, and proceeds from asset sales.
 However, we are told that "Capital expenditures were typically close to depreciation levels so that net changes in plant and equipment associated with a given product could be ignored.
 Similarly, net working capital tended to be very small and could be ignored."
 Similarly, the income statement notes that Midfield pharmaceuticals has negligible depreciation and amortization.
 Thus, we do not make any adjustments to the NOPAT, and simply set our FCF estimates equal to the NOPAT projections.

 [^2]: What incremental financial value could Medfield create if Susan Johnson chose to reformulate Fleximat?